 Reduce your speed when hauling a load and turn gradually.
 Avoid hills and rough terrain.
 Never attempt steep hills.
-Allow more distance for braking, especially on inclined surfaces.
+Allow more distance for braking, especially on inclined surfaces and when a passenger is on board.
 Be careful not to skid or slide.